shannonlindsay/WitchesGuide/Instructions/Labs/Presentation.md

     module: 'Presentation'
 ---

-# Presentation Link
+# Presentation Link 🪄

-Please find the [slides](https://4lbi-my.sharepoint.com/:b:/p/shannon/ERgcZXzeToZPgRPjygYxb7IBpkI9m20pfl4mYJQCG_xSug?e=yo7EY3) from today's presentation.
-Let me know if you have any questions!
+Please find the [slides](https://4lbi-my.sharepoint.com/...) from today's presentation.
+Let us know if you have any questions!